-To estimate the number of deaths averted by TB interventions from 2000-2021, the actual numbers of TB deaths can be compared with the number of TB deaths that would have occurred in the absence of TB treatment (and without ART provided alongside TB treatment for HIV-positive cases).
+To estimate the number of deaths averted by TB interventions from 2010-2023, the actual numbers of TB deaths can be compared with the number of TB deaths that would have occurred in the absence of TB treatment (and without ART provided alongside TB treatment for people living with HIV).
 The latter number can be estimated conservatively as the number of estimated incident cases multiplied by the relevant estimated CFR for untreated TB.
-The CFR is calculated based on the combined total of deaths in HIV-negative and HIV-positive people for the purpose of cross-country comparisons; in particular, to illustrate the high CFRs in African countries, which could be reduced by effective detection and care programmes.
+The CFR is calculated based on the combined total of deaths in HIV-negative and people living with HIV for the purpose of cross-country comparisons; in particular, to illustrate the high CFRs in African countries, which could be reduced by effective detection and care programmes.
 CFRs restricted to HIV-negative TB deaths and cases can also be calculated but are not shown here.
 At the subnational level, CFRs can also be restricted to HIV-negative TB deaths, depending on the country and its HIV burden.